 Yeah.
-So we’ll include the spreadsheet in the show notes for this episode.
 So our listeners will be able to see that.
 It’s quite useful.
 Another thing I wanted to circle back on, we just talked about the mobile-first indexing and how that’s going to be mobile-only in a short time.
 What are the implications of that for those who are not thinking in terms of mobile-only, they’re only thinking in terms of mobile-first?

 Interestingly, you mentioned this, and maybe the name of it is not the best because in my mind, like they made that announcement initially mobile-first for me is like, “Oh, they will be given preference.”
 “They will be,”–still in my mind right at that point–” like crawling the web where there are two crawlers, they will have two indexes, and the mobile one will be the first one.”
 But never mind if at some point there is something that is not available to the mobile crawler because it will still be available to the desktop one.
 Somehow, if it is not even the first, it will be there.
 More and more, after some months passed by, people started to clarify or give more specifications.
 And I think it was in the last PubCon in October that John Mueller did this Q&A where he said it is mobile-only, right?
 There were quite a few people at that point who ended up realizing like, “Oh, if it doesn’t exist on my mobile version, or is not available to the mobile crawlers, then it’s not going to be taken into consideration at all for indexing and ranking purposes,” right?
 It was nice to have that formal clarification at the end, right?